 While an Ecstasy overdose is possible, deaths from Ecstasy abuse are more likely to occur as a result of related health complications such as overheating and dehydration.
 Ecstasy abuse can cause hyperthermia, an increase in body temperature due to both the stimulant effects of the drug and the environment in which it is typically taken.
 People may be dancing for hours on end and not drinking enough water.
 Overheating can worsen dehydration, and both can lead to rhabdomyolysis (muscle tissue injury), kidney failure, high blood pressure, and heart failure in some people.3

 Staying well hydrated and avoiding mixing MDMA with other drugs and alcohol can help decrease the likelihood of overdose.
 Purchasing the drug illegally on the streets cannot guarantee purity or strength of the dose, significantly increasing the risks that you may take a dose that is too high or unknowingly ingest another substance to which you overdose on or have a drug interaction.
-The only way to fully prevent an overdose it is to not use the drug at all.
+Another factor that increases the risk of overdose is being addicted to the drug—the more you use a drug, the greater your odds of taking too much.
+So, the only way to fully prevent an overdose it is to not use the drug at all.

 If you suspect someone is having an Ecstasy overdose or is experiencing hyperthermia as a result of Ecstasy use or abuse, call 911 right away.